EVENT ENDEDLast updated March 21, 2026, 9:07 AM EDT

 Trump puts pressure on NATO, Japan and China to help clear the Strait of Hormuz

 President Donald Trump told reporters outside of the White House today that NATO, Japan and China should be assisting in clearing the Strait of Hormuz, a critical waterway through which 20% of the world’s oil passes.
-Iran has effectively closed the Strait in response to American and Israeli attacks.
+Iran has effectively closed the strait in response to American and Israeli attacks.

-"You know, we don't use the Strait, the United States.
+"You know, we don't use the strait, the United States.
 We don't need it," Trump said.
 "Europe, needs it.
 Korea, Japan, China, a lot of other people, so they'll have to get involved."

-The president said that it is a "simple military maneuver" to clear the Strait, but that it requires a "lot of help."
+The president said that it is a "simple military maneuver" to clear the strait, but that it requires a "lot of help."

 "NATO could help us, but they so far haven't had the courage to do so, and others could help us," Trump told reporters.
 "But, you know, we don't use it.
 You know, at a certain point it will open itself up."

-50m ago / 3:43 PM EDT
+49d ago / 3:43 PM EDT

 Iranian foreign minister says U.K. prime minister 'is putting British lives in danger'